Fermain/-mollify/packages/lms/src/routes/content/The Burnt Toast Institute/Culinary Basics/Cookery 101/The Basics/+page.md

 ---
-name: Cookery 101
+name: The Basics
-slug: cookery-101
+slug: the-basics
-type: Course
+type: Module
-path: The Burnt Toast Institute/Culinary Basics/Cookery 101
+path: The Burnt Toast Institute/Culinary Basics/Cookery 101/The Basics
-dependency: None
 tags:
 ---

-### Cookery 101 - The Burnt Toast Institute
+### The Basics - The Burnt Toast Institute

 Welcome to Cookery 101, the module that will teach you the most essential culinary skills at The Burnt Toast Institute.